-There are few things worse than getting put up in a grungy, beat-up, or dated hotel room in glamorous Las Vegas.
+Few things are worse than getting put up in a grungy, beat-up, or dated hotel room in Las Vegas.

 Many resorts have been around for years and in some cases decades.
-Style and decor preferences obviously change over time and many Las Vegas hotels attempt to stay ahead of the curve with renovations intended to keep things fresh.
+Style and decor preferences obviously change over time, and many Vegas hotels attempt to stay ahead of the curve with renovations intended to keep things fresh.

 In addition to simple styling preferences, years of wear and tear can take a toll on a hotel room.